 Asset Coverage Ratio is a risk analysis multiple which tells us if the company’s ability to repay the debt by selling off the assets and provides details of how much of the monetary and tangible assets are there against the debt which helps an investor to predict the future earnings and gauge the risk involved in the investment.

 Generally, a minimum ratio is already defined by the authorities for the companies to maintain a specific level of debt so that there is a balance in the company’s leverage position.
-Higher the ratio, higher is the investment favorability, since the high ratio denotes that the assets of the company outweigh the liabilities and the company is financially stable with effective capital management.
+The higher the ratio, the higher is the investment favorability since the high ratio denotes that the assets of the company outweigh the liabilities, and the company is financially stable with effective capital management.

 Asset Coverage Ratio Formula

-Let us assume that below is the data for the Netflix for the year 2017-2019, now let us calculate the asset coverage ratio for them.
+Let us assume that below is the data for Netflix for the year 2017-2019; now, let us calculate the asset coverage ratio for them.

 Asset Coverage Ratio for the year 2017, 2018, 2019 is as follows –

-Let us compare two telecom giants in USA T-Mobile and Verizon whose Asset coverage ratio we calculate using the formula.
+Let us compare two telecom giants in the USA, T-Mobile, and Verizon, whose Asset coverage ratio we calculate using the formula.

 Interpretation and Analysis of Asset Coverage Ratio

-The higher ratio tells us that the company has enough assets to repay its debt and lower ratio signifies that the liabilities outweigh the assets and risk factors is involved.
+The higher ratio tells us that the company has enough assets to repay its debt and the lower ratio signifies that the liabilities outweigh the assets and risk factors are involved.

 - One of the major disadvantages of this ratio is that it uses Balance sheet figures and that too at Book value and not the liquidating or market price.

-Asset coverage ratio if used efficiently can prove to be a great resource for the analysts, certain other factors also need to be considered along with this ratio to make an informed decision.
+The asset coverage ratio, if used efficiently, can prove to be a great resource for the analysts; certain other factors also need to be considered along with this ratio to make an informed decision.
 It is helpful for both the investors, equity, or debt, and comparing the ratio with a competitor and industry-standard can give a clear picture of the financial health of any company.